 PRUMC has been working in Nakuru, Kenya since 2008.
-In 2011, we partnered with SWOK, led by Bill and Chat Coble, working closely with rural UM churches in the area.
-We support their mission to create and empower change so that people have access to clean water and education, leading to improved health conditions and better economic opportunities.
+In 2011, we partnered with Start with One, Kenya (SWOK), led by PRUMC members and missionaries Bill and Chat Coble.
+Our shared mission is to create and empower change so that people have access to clean water and education.
+Improved conditions lead to better economic opportunities, hope, and health.

 We will spend one night at an airport property hotel, such as The Crown Plaza.
 While in Nakuru, we will stay at the Tumaini Presbyterian Conference Center, located about 3 hours drive from Nairobi.
 Rooms are typically double occupancy – comfortable and firm beds, clean rooms, mosquito nets over beds, and hot showers.

 Breakfast and dinner are served Buffet style at the conference center.
 We pack lunches for the work day – typically Peanut Butter and Jelly sandwich with a bag of chips.
 It is not possible to accommodate special dietary needs so please plan to bring in food with you if necessary.
 Most people bring snacks to supplement local offering.
 The Water is NOT safe to drink.
 Use only bottled water or Uzima filtered water for everything, including tooth brushing.

 Please bring conservative, modest clothing to wear while in Kenya.
 Sleeveless shirts/tanks, running shorts will not be appropriate outside the ministry center.
 Shoulders and Knees should be covered by both men and women.
 Pants should be worn on work days.
 Long skirts are appropriate for Sunday/evenings for women.
 Bring layers as evenings can be cool.